willyvaessen/100DaysofCode/README.md

 Day 58.
 To the office in The Hague today.
 I continued on Sololearn in the train.
 Finished "Getting started with JS", which was fairly easy, because I've seen it before.

+## 29 September 2023

+Day 59
+Another Sololearn day it was.
+"Operators and Strings", "Decision-Making" and "Loops" today.
+Next up (probably tomorrow) is "Functions".